r-dube/solarwinds/docs/_posts/2021-01-10-federal-agencies.md

 #### Feb 2, 2021 [^reuters20210202]
 * Department of Agriculture
-  * National Finance Center (This breach also exploits SolarWinds but does not use SUNBURST; further, the attacker is of chinese origin and unrelated to UNC2452; it remains unclear if the chinese attackers exploited SUPERNOVA or one of the two new Orion vulnerabilities disclosed by Trustwave)
+  * National Finance Center.
+This breach also exploits SolarWinds but does not use SUNBURST; further, the attacker is of chinese origin and unrelated to UNC2452; as per ([^cyberscoop20210203]) it appears that the chinese attackers exploited SUPERNOVA to breach the National Finace Center.

 ### References